 I know I sound like your mum now but seriously, you’ll thank me when you see the cobbled pavements.
 They may be pretty but they’re a nightmare to walk on with heels because the spikes get stuck in the cracks between the stones and before you know it, you’ve twisted your ankle or worse.

-Even in flats, the smooth surface of the cobbles is very slippery when wet.
+Even in flats, especially dress shoes, the smooth surface of the cobbles is very slippery when wet so aim for thick rubber soles.
 Don’t say I didn’t warn you.

 A photocopy of your passport or ID